Day Skipper

 The Day Skipper qualification confirms that the successful candidate has the knowledge needed to skipper a yacht on shorter, coastal cruises during daylight.
 The Royal Yachting Association administers the qualification, although most of the training is carried out by private companies.

 It is a part of a series of qualifications that include Competent Crew, Helmsman, Coastal Skipper and Yachtmaster.
 While the qualification is primarily for the United Kingdom, it is widely recognised internationally.

 The course has two elements, a theory and practical.
 Candidates must complete the theory part of the course first to be able to apply this knowledge during the practical course.

 Some sailing Schools holding RYA recognition may allow Day Skipper training without first taking the shore-based course, if the student can navigate up to Day Skipper standards.
 However, theory knowledge will still be tested while out on the water.

 RYA Recognised sailing Schools are displayed on the RYA website.

 Day Skipper Theory

-The theory part of the Day Skipper qualification is either a shorebased (classroom) course that takes a minimum of 40 hours, followed by an exam.
+The theory part of the Day Skipper qualification is a shore-based (classroom) course that takes a minimum of 40 hours, followed by an exam.
 Alternatively, this can be completed online by distance learning which offers greater flexibility in study.